ably-labs/ouija/README.md

 # What's in this repo?

-The repo is a fully functioning spirit board web application. in this README we'll cover how it works and how to run it both locally and on a production environment.
+The repo is a fully functioning spirit board web application.
+In this README we'll cover how it works and how to run it both locally and on a production environment.

 ## What will you need to run the web app?